Elizabeth Herbert, Countess of Carnarvon

-Elizabeth Herbert, Countess of Carnarvon (29 November 1752 (date baptised) – 10 February 1826), formerly Lady Elizabeth Alicia Maria Wyndham, was the wife of Henry Herbert, 1st Earl of Carnarvon.
+Elizabeth Alicia Maria Herbert, Countess of Carnarvon (née Wyndham; 29 November 1752 – 10 February 1826) was an English noblewoman and the wife of Henry Herbert, 1st Earl of Carnarvon.

-She was the daughter of Charles Wyndham, 2nd Earl of Egremont, and his wife, Alicia.
+She was born in November 1752 as Lady Elizabeth Wyndham, the daughter of Charles Wyndham, 2nd Earl of Egremont, and his wife, Alicia.
+She was baptised on New Year's Day 1753 at St Margaret's, Westminster.
 She married the Earl of Carnarvon on 15 July 1771, at St George's, Hanover Square, before he was raised to the peerage; he was then known as Henry Herbert, MP.
-She became "Lady Porchester of Highclere" in 1780 and a countess from 3 July 1793.
+She became Lady Porchester of Highclere in 1780 and a countess from 3 July 1793.
 In 1795 she was appointed a Lady of the Bedchamber to Caroline of Brunswick, then Princess of Wales and later, nominally, queen; she officially retained the position until Caroline's death, despite the princess's estrangement from her husband and absence from the country.

 The earl and countess had six children: